HazyResearch/deepdive/doc/doc/basics/installation.md

     * [`postgres_xl`](../advanced/pgxl.html)
     * [`greenplum`](../advanced/greenplum.html)
     * [`mysql`](../advanced/mysql.html)

+5. You can verify whether your installation is correct using the `run_deepdive_tests` option in the installer.
+    It downloads all examples and tests for the DeepDive release and runs the tests using the installed one.
+    To only download the example applications, use the `deepdive_examples_tests` option.

 Congratulations!
 DeepDive is now installed on your system, and you can proceed to the [next steps](walkthrough/walkthrough.html).